 Manually entering data into a consolidated cell is not possible.
 This limitation prevents you from unintentionally entering values into a cell containing consolidated data, thereby corrupting the data.
 After all, consolidated data values are the sum of base element data values.

 However, to indicate that you are entering a value intentionally, with the purpose of splitting the value among the subsequent base elements, you can enter a command (such as #, !, “copy”, and “like”) followed by a value.
 This process of entering data into consolidated cells is called splashing.
-Jedox simplifies splashing with the Planning Assistant, a new feature in Jedox 7.1.
+Jedox simplifies splashing with the Planning Assistant, a new feature as of Jedox Version 7.1.

 The screen shot below shows cells from the cube “Market”, a newly created and empty cube, with the exception of the entry in C7 (175):